-If you are/have a high school/college age female who plays sports, you should be aware of an alarming statistic – one out of every 100 high school and one out of every 10 collegiate female athletes will suffer a serious knee injury this year.
+High school and college age females who plays sports, should be aware of an alarming statistic – one out of every 100 high school and one out of every ten collegiate female athletes will suffer a serious knee injury this year.

-Sportsmetrics™ training is now available in Roseburg through Mercy Institute of Rehabilitation.
-If you are/have a high school/college female who plays sports, this program can improve performance, increase jumping height and reduce injuries.
+Sportsmetrics™ training is now available in Roseburg with Brianne Garrelts, DPT, at Mercy Institute of Rehabilitation.
+If you are a high school/college female who plays sports, this program can improve performance, increase jumping height and reduce injuries.

 Questions about Sportsmetrics?